Image: Audience in a lecture theatre. This image was taken prior to Feb/ March 2020.

 The Pensions, Retirement and Ageing Seminar Series is jointly hosted by CEPAR and the School of Risk & Actuarial Studies at UNSW Sydney.

 It takes place on a Monday (or Wednesday) from 12-1pm* and provides an excellent opportunity to network with pensions and superannuation experts from Australia and overseas.
 This is an interdisciplinary group with backgrounds in economics, actuarial studies, finance, psychology, law, accounting, demography, marketing, medicine and related fields.
-We invite attendance of participants from other universities as well as from industry and government who are interested in both theoretical and applied research on pensions, retirement and ageing.
+We invite attendance of participants from all universities as well as from industry and government who are interested in both theoretical and applied research on pensions, retirement and ageing.

-In response to the current COVID-19 situation, upcoming seminars are being held online as webinars.
-All seminar registrants will be notified via email.
+*Note: In response to the current COVID-19 situation, seminars are converted to online webinars.
 Please contact Inka Eberhardt if you are interested in presenting, participating or would like to be added to the Pensions, Retirement and Ageing Seminar Series mailing list.

 11 March - Geoff Warren (ANU College of Business and Economics) "The ‘Right’ Level for the Superannuation Guarantee: A Straightforward Issue by No Means"